jthet/machine-learning-projects/hurricane-nueralNet/README.md

 | `/model/summary`    | GET    | Provides a textual summary of the currently loaded TensorFlow model's architecture.                |
 | `/help`             | GET    | Provides an overview and usage examples for the available API endpoints.                           |

-### Running with Docker
+### Running with Docker (Recommended)

 The official Docker image for this inference server is `jthet/hurricane-prediction:latest`.
-This method is recommended because it contains all the models while this repo only contains alt_lenet, lenet5, and xception.
+This method is recommended because the docker image contains all the models while this repo only contains alt_lenet, lenet5, and xception.
+Therefore, `docker compose` does not support use of the resnet, vgg, or ann models through the inference server.

 Run:
 ```